-S. No Program Outcomes (POs) POs Excellent (3) Very Good (2) Satisfactory (1) 1.
-Have you gained knowledge of mathematics, science, and engineering to solve Engineering problems and modeling?
+S. No Program Outcomes(POs) POs Excellent (3) Very Good (2) Satisfactory (1) 1.
+Have you found knowledge of mathematics, science, and engineering to solve Engineering problems in our graduates?
 PO1 2.
-Are you able to design, simulate and conduct experiments, as well as to analyze and interpret data including hardware and software Components?
+Are our graduates able to design, simulate and conduct experiments, as well as to analyze and interpret data including hardware and software Components?
 PO2 3.
-Are you able to apply engineering knowledge to design a complex electronic system or process to meet desired specifications and needs?
+Are our graduates able to apply engineering knowledge to design a complex electronic system or process to meet desired specifications and needs?
 PO3 4.
-Are you able to identify, formulate, comprehend, analyze, design synthesis of the information to solve complex engineering problems and provide valid conclusions?
+Are our graduates able to identify, formulate, comprehend, analyze, design synthesis of the information to solve complex engineering problems and provide valid conclusions?
 PO4 5.
-Can you use the techniques, skills and modern engineering tools necessary for engineering practice?
+Are our graduates able to use the techniques, skills and modern engineering tools necessary for engineering practice?
 PO5 6.
-Are you able to show the understanding of professional, health, safety, legal, cultural and social responsibilities?
+Are our graduates able to show the understanding of professional, health, safety, legal, cultural and social responsibilities?
 PO6 7.
-Are you able to understand the impact of engineering solutions in a global, economic and environmental and demonstrate the knowledge needed for sustainable development?
+Are our graduates able to understand the impact of engineering solutions in a global, economic and environmental and demonstrate the knowledge needed for sustainable development?
 PO7 8.
-Are you able to apply ethical principles, responsibility and norms of the engineering practice?
+Are our graduates able to apply ethical principles, responsibility and norms of the engineering practice?
 PO8 9.
-Can you function on multi-disciplinary Teams?
-PO9 10 Are you able to communicate and presentEffectively?
+Are our graduates able to function on multi-disciplinary teams?
+PO9 10 Are our graduates able to communicate and present effectively?
 PO10 11.
-Are you able to use the modern engineering tools, techniques, skills and management principles to do work as a member and leader in a team, to manage projects in multi-disciplinary environments?
+Are our graduates able to use the modern engineering tools, techniques, skills and management principles to do work as a member and leader in a team, to manage projects in multi-disciplinary environments?
 PO11 12.
-Do you have the ability to engage in, to resolve contemporary issues and lifelong learning?
+Are our graduates have the ability to engage in, to resolve contemporary issues and lifelong learning?
 PO12 13.
 Are our graduates able to formulate the solutions to Electrical and Electronics Engineering problems using the basic concepts?
 PSO1 14.
 Can our graduates develop the process to interpret networks parameters in power system operation and control with their protection and driving mechanisms?
 PSO2 15.
 Can our graduates apply project based learning to conduct experiments with Electrical Machines, Power Electronics to develop energy efficient systems?
 PSO3

-10. Program Outcomes (PO's) and Program Specific Outcomes (PSO's) Attainment Level (Target)
+Target Attainment Level of Program Outcomes (PO's) and Program Specific Outcomes (PSO's)